How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 However, we don’t recommend this route, as surgery can never replace the development, symmetry, balance, and aesthetics achieved through hard work and consistent training.

 To build a curvier butt, we’ll focus on the gluteus maximus (naturally) and the gluteus medius.
-The medius is situated higher on the glutes and enhances muscle separation and aesthetics.

 1. Squat